 - Overall, the proposed budget has a net increase of 4.5 positions across all funds, 1.5 of which are included in the general fund.
-This targeted group of new positions are in areas such as Engineering, Water Management, and Stormwater, all of which have been impacted by growth. - The general pay increase for City team members will be effective the first pay period of July 2017.
+This targeted group of new positions are in areas such as Engineering, Water Management, and Stormwater, all of which have been impacted by growth. - The general pay increase for City team members will be effective the soon after the start of the new Fiscal Year in July 2018.
 The proposed budget includes a general pay increase of 2.5% plus an additional performance-based pay increase of up to an additional 2.5%.